aursu/puppet-tlsinfo/README.md

 #### sslcertificate::path

-Absolute path to Certificate file.
+Absolute path to certificate file.
+It is namevar parameter (set to `title` value if not specified).
 Required parameter.

 #### sslcertificate::pkey